‘Pump Rules’ Star Stassi Schroeder Loses Business Partnerships After Calling The Cops On Faith Stowers

 “We start calling the police.
 The police don’t give a f*ck,” Stassi said on the podcast of the incident.

-Kristen also wrote about the 2018 incident on her Twitter.
+Kristen also wrote about the 2018 incident on Twitter.

-“Doesn’t this ex #pumprules thief look familiar,” Kristen wrote in a tweet after the incident.
+“Doesn’t this ex #pumprules thief look familiar?”
+Kristen tweeted after the incident.

 The tweet also included a link to an article about a female fugitive.